Pacific North Coast

 Priorities

 Since 2014, Canada has partnered with 15 First Nations and the Province of British Columbia (BC) to create a planned approach for a network of Marine Protected Areas in the Northern Shelf Bioregion.
-Completion of this initiative has been our priority, as it provides a spatial plan for conservation objectives, which can be used to support broader marine spatial planning for multiple objectives.
-Once the network planning initiative is complete and a Network Action Plan has been released, we will begin the transition to broader marine spatial planning.
-Our approach will build on existing planning in the north coast and complement planning underway in the south coast.
+Network planning is similar to a marine spatial planning process, but is focused on conservation, and is identified as a priority in the PNCIMA Plan.
+The resulting Network Action Plan provides a spatial plan for conservation objectives, which can be used to support broader marine spatial planning for multiple objectives.
+The Network Action Plan and its three compendiums describe significant work to understand the Northern Shelf Bioregion – its ecological, socio-economic, and cultural environments.
+This understanding builds a strong foundation for broader marine spatial planning in the north coast.

 Contact us